-This page explores my finding that significant negative-resistance effects endemic to first-generation beam-power-tube topology can set up conditions of one-port oscillation readiness that are neither explained nor predicted by such two-port characteristics as transconductance and feedback capacitance, and that recognizing the beam power tube's tendencies for harboring one-port, negative-resistance oscillations allows us to intelligently apply stabilization measures that give acceptable practical stability without resorting to the ill-understood, hit-and-miss procedures described in decades of amateur and professional literature.
+Significant negative-resistance effects endemic to first-generation beam-power-tube topology can set up conditions of one-port oscillation readiness that are neither explained nor predicted by such two-port characteristics as transconductance and feedback capacitance.
+Recognizing the beam power tube's tendencies for harboring one-port, negative-resistance oscillations allows us to intelligently apply stabilization measures that give acceptable practical stability without resorting to the ill-understood, hit-and-miss procedures described in decades of amateur and professional literature.

 Negative Resistance and the Dynatron

-Negative resistance in tetrodes: The eye-opening characteristic curves of the early Type 24 tetrode reflect a region of relatively high negative resistance that radio technologists put to work in the oscillator topology known as the dynatron.
+Negative resistance in tetrodes: The eye-opening characteristic curves of the early Type 24 tetrode (Figure 1) reflect a region of negative resistance that radio technologists put to work in the oscillator topology known as the dynatron.
 Manufacturers soon reduced the 24's ability to act as a negative resistor by treating the surface of its plate structure to reduce secondary emission.

 If a pair of phones is connected in series with the plate of the dynatron, it will oscillate at a high audio frequency.
 This frequency may be lowered to three cycles per second simply by increasing the inductance of the circuit and inserting capacitance in parallel with the phones.—O. P. Susmeyan, W1BLH, "Experiments with Dynatron Oscillators," QST, September 1930 CE, pages 33–35.